 Regardless of what you weigh, the despair you are feeling begins in your mind, and that is where you need to begin.
 Acknowledge how you are feeling, but don’t nurse those thoughts for very long.
 By admitting to yourself what you are feeling, you give yourself the chance to deal with it.

 2. Ask yourself clarifying questions to discover what you are struggling with.

 When we feel out of control or stressed, we often internalize it and begin to feel unattractive.
 Ask yourself, “What is really bothering me?”
 As you reflect on that, you will realize that your “fat feelings” are often internalized frustrations about something entirely different.
 Are there other sources of stress bothering you?
 Did someone say something hurtful?
 Ask yourself where you are in your monthly cycle.
 It could be that you are feeling low for a very good reason.

 3. Take your thoughts captive.

-Then in the Lies column write the things you sometimes believe to be true, like “I’m not worth it” (you are).
+Then, in the Lies column, write the things you sometimes believe to be true, like “I’m not worth it” (you are).
 As you write out the many points, you will be amazed at the contradicting messages that are in your mind.
 Each time you have a thought that you know to be negative, add it to your journal.
 Then begin to pray that you would learn to believe only the items in the Truth column.
 In the early days of using this method, you will probably do a lot of writing and sorting of your thoughts.
 Once you become used to labeling your thoughts as truth or lies and then taking your thoughts captive, you will be able to do this without paper.
-It can become a way of thinking and renewing your mind – every thought, every day!
+It can become a new way of thinking that can renew and strengthen your mind every day!
 There is huge freedom in this.

 4. Move forward on what you know to be true—not what you feel.